govuk-one-login/ipv-cri-otg-hmrc/README.md

 # di-ipv-cri-otg-hmrc

-OAuth Token Generator for use with HMRC APIs
+OAuth Token Generator for use with HMRC APIs.

 ## Canaries
 When deploying using sam deploy, canary deployment strategy will be used which is set in LambdaDeploymentPreference and StepFunctionsDeploymentPreference in template.yaml file.